DiscordSRV/Documentation/docs/ascension/placeholders.md

 The name of the game channel

 #### `%gamechannel_color%`
 Only with LunaChat, VentureChat channels.
-May be used with [color](#color) subplaceholders.
+May be used with [color](#color) placeholders.

 #### `%gamechannel_alias%`
 Only with LunaChat, VentureChat channels